-26.7.2 REGISTRATION VIOLATION DISCOVERED WITHOUT SELF-REPORTS
+27.7.2 ELIGIBILITY VIOLATION DISCOVERED WITHOUT SELF-REPORTING

-- 26.7.2.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the member school; - b) Written "cease and desist" notification stating the circumstances of ineligibility and the fine (cc: athletic association & sport commission); and - The student-athlete(s) is not eligible unless an Eligibility Application is filed with BCSS and accepted by the Eligibility Officer. - 26.7.2.2 Penalties as per 29.0.0 - a) Forfeiture of any competition in a BCSS activity in which the ineligible student-athlete(s) has participated; - A \$50 fine per instance, to a maximum of \$200; this is separate from registration fines, should they be necessary; - c) The member school has ten (10) school days to pay the fine (all fines are payable to BCSS); and - d) If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.
+- 27.7.2.1 BCSS Investigation by the Executive Director - a) Verbal confirmation of the violation with the member school; - b) Written "cease and desist" notification stating the circumstances of ineligibility and the fine (cc: athletic association & sport commission); and - c) The student-athlete(s) is not eligible unless an Eligibility Application is filed with BCSS and accepted by the Eligibility Officer.

+) Forfeiture of any competition in a BCSS activity in which the ineligible student-athlete(s) has participated;

+- A \$50 fine per instance, to a maximum of \$500; this is separate from registration fines, should they be necessary; - The member school has ten (10) school days to pay the fine (all fines are payable to BCSS); and c) - If the fine is not paid within ten (10) school days, the team will not be eligible to compete in any BCSS activity until the fine payment is received.

-27.0.0 ATHLETIC ASSOCIATION APPROVAL
+28.0.0 ATHLETIC ASSOCIATION APPROVAL

-27.1.0 The local and/or regional athletic association must approve the participation of a school team for all age levels and genders.
+28.1.0 The local and/or regional athletic association must approve the participation of a school team for all age levels and genders.
 This may be done through a blanket sanctioning procedure in the local Rules and Regulations, or special dispensation given by the association, and sent to BCSS.
 It is recommended that the athletic association submit a blanket approval for all competition in a BCSS activity and levels of competition by June 30 of the previous school year.

-28.0.0 TIERING CLASSIFICATION
+29.0.0 TIERING CLASSIFICATION

-NUMBER CALCULATION FOR ALL TIER CLASSIFICATIONS - Member school population numbers will be determined using the previous year's grade ten (10), grade eleven (11), and Secondary Ungraded (SU) numbers as submitted September 30th to the Ministry of Education on the 1701 report.
+29.1.0 NUMBER CALCULATION FOR ALL TIER CLASSIFICATIONS - Member school population numbers will be determined using the previous year's grade ten (10), grade eleven (11), and Secondary Ungraded (SU) numbers as submitted September 30th to the Ministry of Education on the 1701 report.
 Tiering appeals can be submitted to BCSS until October 1st of the current school year.
 Accepted appeals will determine the member schools tiering numbers for all sports for a one (1) year period.
-Tiering appeals will not be accepted for Boys Basketball in the second (2nd) year of their two (2) year tiering cycle.
+Tiering appeals will not be accepted for Boys Basketball in the second (2^{nd}) year of their two (2) year tiering cycle.

-28.2.0 APPEALS
+29.2.0 APPEALS

-- 28.2.1 Appeals can be submitted for the following: - 28.2.1.1 Addition or deletion of grades in a member school; - 28.2.1.2 School/District Re-organization; or - 28.2.1.3 Changes in enrollment in excess of five percent (5%) of the current year's grade eleven (11) and grade twelve (12) (senior grades) students in a member school compared to the previous year's 1701.

-- 28.2.2 Appeals will not be accepted for the following: - 28.2.2.1 Changes or reclassification of secondary ungraded students in a member school; or - 28.2.2.2 Generalized fluctuation of less than five percent (5%) of the current year's grade eleven (11) and grade twelve (12) (senior grades) students in a member school - 28.3.0 Girls volleyball will use the current school year's September 30th grade eleven (11) and grade twelve (12), and secondary ungraded numbers as submitted to the Ministry of Education on the 1701 form.

-28.4.0 SPORT TIER CLASSIFICATIONS - Sport commissions may hold one (1) or more provincial championship(s) with school enrollment being the principal determining factor.
-Below are the existing tier classifications by sport:
+- 29.2.1 Appeals can be submitted for the following: - 29.2.1.1 Addition or deletion of grades in a member school; - 29.2.1.2 School/District Re-organization; or - Changes in enrollment in excess of five percent (5%) of the current year's grade eleven (11) and grade twelve 29.2.1.3 (12) (senior grades) students in a member school compared to the previous year's 1701. - 29.2.2 Appeals will not be accepted for the following: - 29.2.2.1 Changes or reclassification of secondary ungraded students in a member school; or - 29.2.2.2 Generalized fluctuation of less than five percent (5%) of the current year's grade eleven (11) and grade twelve (12) (senior grades) students in a member school - 29.3.0 SPORT TIER CLASSIFICATIONS - Sport commissions may hold one (1) or more provincial championship(s) with school enrollment being the principal determining factor.
+Tier classifications by sport: